Unitary anchored planar algebras: Preliminaries

-If $F$ and $G$ are instead antilinear functors, and \eqref{eq: (anti)unitary adj} is antiunitary, then adjunction is called an \emph{antiunitary adjunction}. \end{defn}
+If $F$ and $G$ are instead antilinear $\dagger$-functors, and \eqref{eq: (anti)unitary adj} is antiunitary, then adjunction is called an \emph{antiunitary adjunction}. \end{defn}

-\begin{prop} If $F\dashv^\dag G$ is an (anti)unitary adjunction, then $F$ and $G$ are automatically dagger functors. \end{prop} \begin{proof} We prove that $G$ is a dagger functor (the argument for $F$ is similar).
+\begin{rem} In the above definition, if we had merely required $F$ and $G$ to be (anti)linear functors, they would nevertheless automatically be $\dagger$-functors.
+We prove that $G$ is a dagger functor (the argument for $F$ is similar).
 For any $f \in \cB(b_1\to b_2)$, the following diagram commutes:

 Applying $\dagger$ to all the arrows, by \eqref{eq:2HilbertSpaceEqualities BIS}, the following diagram also commutes: